top of page

 The group’s members—Phil Austin, Peter Bergman, David Ossman, and Phil Proctor—derived their name from the fact that all four were born under astrology’s three “fire signs” (Aries [Austin], Leo [Proctor], and Sagittarius [Bergman and Ossman]).

-The name is also a play on the phrase "fireside chat," a form of discourse relied on by President Franklin Roosevelt, directly quoted in the setting up of Nick Danger as the go-to radio choice, even after the attack on Pearl Harbor...
+It’s also a play on the phrase "fireside chat," a form of discourse favored by Franklin Roosevelt, directly quoted in the setting up of Nick Danger as the go-to radio choice, even after the attack on Pearl Harbor: during a commercial break, FDR surrenders to the japanese on the radio, so he and his wife can return to the “thrilling conclusion” of Nick Danger, Third Eye...wild!

 4 or 5 Crazy Guys!
 Caricature showing the Zodiacal signs of FST, from the album cover (remember those?) for the album Don't Crush that Dwarf, Hand Me the Pliers

-Their humor has been characterized as surreal, and involves various modes of playing with language, like sketch comedy, wordplay, and many, many other modes related to media (particularly “classic” radio) as well as conventional academic scholarship.
-Their trenchant social observations are very often cast in playful, seemingly nonsensical, terms.
+FST’s humor has been described as surreal, involving various modes of word play, like sketch comedy, puns, and other formats related to media (like “classic” radio) as well as conventional academic scholarship.
+[Patience!
+You're about to encounter an example from one of their best known characters, the infamous Ralph Spoilsport!]
+Their trenchant social observations are very often cast in playful, at first apparently nonsensical, terms.
 They cavorted through their performances with ad lib humor intermixed with “scripted” material.

 Your Private Studio: Theater of the Mind

 When one states the matter that way, though, it is very difficult to convey what the Firesign Theater does.
-Their performances (many live, but they are mostly known through their audio recordings) are some of the best examples of “theater of the mind,” resulting in their trademark style, which relied on sound to evoke images and narratives in the imaginations of the listening audience. the theater, its actors, props, costumes, music and so on are created by the audience on their own, and within the bounds of their own consciousness...so you can see why ABSAprime likes it!
+Their performances (many live, but they are mostly known through their audio recordings) are some of the best examples of “theater of the mind,” resulting in their trademark style, which relied on sound to evoke images and narratives in the imaginations of the listening audience. the theater, its actors, props, costumes, music and so on are created by the audience on their own, and within their own consciousness...so you see why we like it!

 Example: Ralph Spoilsport